kodamail/imgtree/readme.txt

 ================================================================================
 1. Introduction

 "imgtree" is a tool to view image files using web browser.
-It keeps directory structure containing original image files.
-Therefore, you can easily browse tons of image files that are systematically stored in the directory tree.
-Source codes are written in javascript, html5, and perl.
+A structure of directories containing image files is kept, so users can easily browse tons of image files that are systematically stored in the directory tree.
+Source codes are written in javascript, html5 and perl.

-  Brief description of install processes is as follows:
+Brief procedures to get started are as follows:

-(1) Create/copy image files.
+(1) Create image files.
-(2) Transfer image files to the local PC, server, etc (if necessary).
+(2) Copy image files to the local PC, server, etc (if necessary).
-(3) Make index file for the images (perl is necessary).
+(3) Make xml database for the images (perl is necessary).

 (2) and (3) can be reversed depending on the availability of Perl.